hofstadter-io/hof/README.md

 - __extensible__: you can make your own versions of all of the things you find around here without modifying `hof` itself, by design.
 - __your way__: everything is backed by files and git, so you can use your usual tools and team practices

-### getting started
+## getting started

 You will have to download `hof` the first time.
-After that `hof` will prompt you to update and install new releases as they become available
+After that `hof` will prompt you to update and install new releases as they become available.

 ```text
 # Install (Linux, Mac, Windows)